BATHROOM RENOVATION GUIDEcashdigital

 Before any decision can be made, you need to know how much you can spend.
 Setting a budget should be based on YOUR FINANCIAL CAPABILITY and not based on “expert” estimates or averages.

-We recommend 10-20% cushion in your budget for any mishaps.
-When planning your initial budget, be sure to not stretch your wallet too thin.
+We recommend at least a 10-20% cushion in your budget for any mishaps.
+When planning your initial budget, be sure not to stretch your wallet too thin.

 Step 2: Knowing Your Space

-After you have determined your budget, you have to determine the size of your space to the EXACT millimetre.
+After you have determined your budget, you have to determine your space’s size to the EXACT millimetre.
 Please refer to your floorplan for the exact measurement.